Add a production pipeline configure-production-pipeline

 TIP

-Before you configure a front-end pipeline, see the AEM Quick Site Creation Journey for an end-to-end guide though the easy-to-use AEM Quick Site Creation tool.
-This journey will help you streamline the front-end development of your AEM Site, allowing you to quickly customize your site with no AEM back-end knowledge.
+Before you configure a front-end pipeline, see the AEM Quick Site Creation Journey for an end-to-end guide through the easy-to-use AEM Quick Site Creation tool.
+This journey can help you streamline the front-end development of your AEM Site, letting you customize your site quickly with no AEM back-end knowledge.

 1. Log into Cloud Manager at my.cloudmanager.adobe.com and select the appropriate organization